 6. Mismatched components in the A/C unit: If you have an old system that has been pieced together via repairs over the years, you may have some mismatched elements which contribute to inefficient operation.
 To ensure optimal performance, contact an experienced and reputable HVAC service company such as Del-Air.
 We will make certain your condenser and evaporator sections correctly match the manufacturer’s specifications and that your entire A/C system is running smoothly and efficiently.

-7. Accumulated dust and debris on the evaporator coils: Evaporator coils need to be clean and debris free in order to work properly.
+7. Accumulated dust and debris on the evaporator coils: Evaporator coils need to be clean and debris-free in order to work properly.
 Contact Del-Air to schedule a complete system inspection today!
-One of our knowledgeable service technicians will make sure your a/c system is not suffering from decreased air flow and lowered energy efficiency, which can degrade nearly 5% annually with dirty evaporator coils.
+One of our knowledgeable service technicians will make sure your a/c system is not suffering from decreased airflow and lower energy efficiency, which can degrade nearly 5% annually with dirty evaporator coils.

 8. Does your pool pump have a timer?
-If not, chances are your pool pump is running 24/7.
+If not, chances are your pool pump is running all the time.
 When operating all year round, cost estimates for this approach is around $800 – for the running pump alone!
 Investing in a pool pump timer is a wise decision, which can lead to tremendous savings, typically paying for itself in just a few months.

 9. An incorrectly-calibrated thermostat: If your thermostat is set to 78 but the system is working to maintain a temperature of 74, would you know it?
 The thermometer on the faceplate of your thermostat could be displaying an inaccurate reading if not correctly calibrated.
 This is more common than you might think – some thermostats have been known to display readings more than 10 degrees in error.
 Because even a slight inaccuracy can lead to inflated utility bills, we encourage you to contact Del-Air to schedule a service call – we’ll make sure your thermostat is correctly calibrated!